 Metropolitan Opera Broadcast: Die Walküre

-Wotan watches the sleeping Brünnhilde upon the Valkyries' rock
+Wotan places his sleeping daughter Brünnhilde in a ring of fire on the Valkyries' rock

 the Vincent A. Stabile Endowment for Broadcast Media,

 Music and text by Richard Wagner

 THE CAST (in order of vocal appearance)

 Brünnhilde soprano, DEBORAH VOIGT